getherbie/herbie/example/site/pages/2-doc/7-extending/1-index.md

 ### Intercepting filters

-For adding a filter you can create a PHP file in the directory `site/extends/filters` that returns an array{string, callable} with the name of the filter and a valid PHP callback.
+For adding an intercepting filter you can create a PHP file in the directory `site/extends/filters` that returns an array{string, callable} with the name of the filter and a valid PHP callback.
 The filter is then registered automatically.

 ~~~php